Social Work Degree - Distance Learning BA (Hons)

 This stage of entry is for professionally qualified social workers who already have 360 academic points.
 Applicants will also have the CQSW, CSS or the Dip.
-SW and have completed further Certificated Learning in, for example, Practice teaching, MHO or Child Protection, PQ1 or perhaps the registered Managers Award.
-If you are only completing Stage 4 you are not required to attend teaching blocks at the University, although full tutorial support is still provided.
+SW and have completed further certificated learning in, for example, Practice teaching, MHO or Child Protection, or perhaps the registered Managers Award.